 This course uses all or some of the Microsoft Office Suite of programs.
 The students must use a current version of Microsoft Windows on a compatible computer in order to successfully complete the course.

-Prerequisite: BUS-0124 with a minimum grade of C.
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: BUS-0124 with a minimum grade of C. Transferable